amtramel/docker_backup/pms_docker/README.md

 /appdata/plex is only used as a mount point in this example, and the NFS permissions are configured to read-only on the NAS side.

 This has been tested with rm -rf and access is denied due to read-only for the mounted filesystem. \
-Probably best to come back and adjust these permissions later as they're possibly over permissive.
+Probably best to come back and adjust these permissions later as they're possibly over permissive. \
+These folders will not exist on your device and are just an example.
+Create your folder structure as preferred using mkdir.

 sudo chgrp plex /appdata/ \
 sudo chgrp plex /appdata/plex \